Hu3Brian/Hu3-s-Development/README.md

-# My-own-buid-x-repository
+# First project repository
-Here's a generic repository.
+Here's a my first repository using Git, getting familiar with the many resources of it.